Introduction to Event Sourcing for .NET Developers

 Event sourcing itself is a simple idea.
 However, the underlying complexity of this approach concerns me.
 There's a significant learning curve from event sourcing basics to applying event sourcing in production.

 It's not just about storing data differently.
 It's a fundamental shift in how you model and think about your domain.
 This complexity extends to the infrastructure level.
-The .NET ecosystem isn't as mature when it comes to event sourcing tools and patterns.

 Performance is another consideration that's often overlooked.
 While appending events is typically fast, reconstructing the current state from a long history of events can be slow.
 Real-world systems often need to implement caching strategies or snapshots to mitigate this.
 Event sourcing is also eventually consistent on the read side.